carlinyuen/CustomPullToRefreshControl/README.md

 Known Issues:

  * It looks like if you set this on a regular UIScrollView and enable paging, the activity indicator doesn't stay at the top.
 Working on this.
-Possible workaround is to set your contentSize to 44pts less than the frame of the UIScrollView.
-Non-ideal, but works.
  * To get your UIScrollView to scroll vertically and show the refresh control, either set the contentsize a pixel larger than the scrollview frame, or set vertical bounces to enabled.

 -----------------------